-United We Stream has announced it has raised over £260,000, just 30 days after the innovative project was launched by the Greater Manchester Combined Authority (GMCA).
+United We Stream (opens new page) has announced it has raised over £260,000, just 30 days after the innovative project was launched by the Greater Manchester Combined Authority (GMCA).

 Created by Night-Time Economy Adviser Sacha Lord, the GMCA, and local and national partners, United We Stream is free to view, but with donations welcome.
 All proceeds go to the city-region’s night-time economy, cultural organisations and charities.

 United We Stream kicked off on Friday 3 April, and milestone achievements since then include:

 - Eight million people have an awareness of the brand, with over four million viewers

 - More than 100 globally renowned artists and local breakthrough talent have performed for free on United We Stream